 4 – No Job Growth

 Another basic and obvious red flag is no job growth.
-Again, if less people have jobs, the lower the demand for real estate.
+Again, if fewer people have jobs, the lower the demand for real estate.
 Hai Loc and Neil Henderson look at both the population and job trends.
 A lack of population and/or a lack of job growth will disqualify a location during initial real estate market research.

 Yearly job and employment data can also be found on the US Census website.